Cerrone: Supernature

-His third album, Supernature sold over eight million albums worldwide.
+His third album, Supernature, sold over eight million albums worldwide.
 A departure from the lush orchestration with electronic instrumentation added to the mix, it was co-written by Alain Wisniak.
 The lyrics to "Supernature", written by Lene Lovich, have a sci-fi theme: it concerns the rebellion of mutant creatures—created by scientists to end starvation among mankind—against the humans.
 The album also featured "Sweet Drums", a three-minute-and-ten-second drum breakdown.
 The original French album cover was again different, having a gatefold opening with nudes in the centre.
 The music itself was the same.

 "Supernature" was used as the theme music to Thames TV's The Kenny Everett Video Show (as well as being danced to by Hot Gossip in the same show), which was shown across the United Kingdom.
+More recently, on 26 July 2024, the 2024 Summer Olympics opening ceremony used the theme Supernature as one of the main songs played with an outstanding spectacle of lights coming from the Eiffel Tower and performed by a sign language artist.

 The Golden Touch

-After the success of Supernature, Cerrone IV: The Golden Touch Cerrone signed up for management with Steven and Martin Machat.
+After the success of Supernature, Cerrone IV: The Golden Touch, Cerrone signed up for management with Steven and Martin Machat.
 They helped oversee his worldwide career.
-Steven Machat negotiated a new deal for Cerrone in the US and Canada with Atlantic and CBS outside the US, Canada as well as France.
+Steven Machat negotiated a new deal for Cerrone in the US and Canada with Atlantic and CBS outside the US, Canada, as well as France.

-These were major artists deals for that time period.
-The album got great reviews in the US and Atlantic threw a party in New York City, October 1978 that was one of the largest parties ever thrown for an artist up to that point in time.
+These were major artists' deals for that time period.
+The album got great reviews in the US, and Atlantic threw a party in New York City, October 1978 that was one of the largest parties ever thrown for an artist up to that point in time.
 The album was another Cerrone U.S. disco chart-topper.
 Driven by "Je Suis Music", "Look for Love", and the urban-slanted "Rocket in the Pocket" which featured Jimmy Page on guitar, this album showed his fusion attributes, foreshadowing his future releases.

 Cerrone then ventured into movie scoring, supplying the music score for Brigade Mondaine, a French film.
 Alternate mixes of his hits were made, such as "Give Me Love", "Phonic" (originally released as a 12-inch single on the Crocos label), and "Striptease".
 The latter was an underground hit, introduced to international audiences through the Disconet subscription service for DJs.
 It was a key inclusion on "Cerrone by Bob Sinclar".